shacharm2/CarND-Advanced-Lane-Lines/README.md

 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* This method is used here on an ROI and will later be used on the perspective transformed rectified images.
+* This method is used here on an ROI and will later be used under "Detect lane pixels", on the perspective-transformed rectified images.
 Since it will be in the same ROI, the color and (Distorted) lane information should be highly similar.

 For the purpose of masking the following class has been used, returning the relevant mask